 Because Sonlight is literature based, our time studying history looks just like our literature time of read-alouds.
 Because we’re not learning history through boring textbooks, we throw it into our morning basket.

 We do throw in a little geography before we begin our reading some days.
 The instructor guide lets you know when to pull out your markable map to find locations you’ll be learning about that day.
 It’s a great simple way to put locations into context for our kids before reading the material.
 The map is fold-able and fits perfectly in the basket.

 Some ideas for this include fidget toys like a fidget cube, spinner, or thinking putty.
-Coloring books (ideally history themed ones) are another great option.
-Sketch books are great to instruct your child to draw a picture about a scene from the story.
+Coloring books (ideally history-themed ones) are another great option.
+Sketchbooks are great to instruct your child to draw a picture of a scene from the story.